myin3/Software-Engineering/README.md

 Implementation

+To see the running website: https://se-gameplan.herokuapp.com/admin

+To run your own copy:
 Go to the linked Github https://github.com/myin3/Software-Engineering and clone the repository

 Make sure the following python packages are installed.
 We recommend using a virtual environment: